sean-hut/contributing-rules/example-use.md

 # Example Use

-Here are some examples of projects selectively referencing these contributing rules.
+Here are some examples of projects that are using this project.

 - [Contributing Rules][contributing-rules]
 - [Setup Contributing][setup-contributing]